RojoRevolution/001_Code_Refactor/README.md

 # CSS Changes:
     - Changed .header div rules to .header nav (for both ul and li)
+    - Added additional effects to header.
+Position Fixed and a box-shadow
     - Added a tag rules specifically for the nav links including a:hover effect
     - Separated CSS sections with comments for easier navigation
     - Combined multipe CSS classes that shared exact same rules in the Main Content and Aside sections